184-186-188 Commonwealth were designed by Henry S. McKay (MacKay) and Frank Warren Smith (McKay and Smith), architects, in 1889-1890.

-On May 7, 1891, Frank W. Smith and Alvin Ivins Croll entered into a ten year lease (commencing September 1, 1891) with Joseph Lee to operate the two properties as The Abbotsford, an apartment hotel, including “conducting a general catering business providing meals for the tenants of the buildings [and] transient guests, for preparing dinners, teas, lunches, and suppers on the premises to be served elsewhere or entertaining parties on the premises.”
+On May 7, 1891, two months after the opening, Frank Smith and Alvin Ivins Croll entered into a ten year lease (commencing September 1, 1891) with Joseph Lee to operate the two properties, including “conducting a general catering business providing meals for the tenants of the buildings [and] transient guests, for preparing dinners, teas, lunches, and suppers on the premises to be served elsewhere or entertaining parties on the premises.”

 On September 18, 1891, Frank Smith transferred 186 Commonwealth to Jane Palmer (his mother).